The First Point

 Naga

 roared aloud before anything more could be said.
-Smoked spewed from his nostrils as his head
+Smoke spewed from his nostrils

 “Oh shut up, you old fossil, I haven’t said anything that Anesidora didn’t already